All Episodes

 There were a couple of cute questions, but not many.

-We had some excellent after press conference briefings, and the interviews were fine.
+We had some excellent after-press conference briefings, and the interviews were fine.

-There was some that even occurred later.
+There were some that even occurred later.

 ABC re-interviewed her and me, and then they ran a piece tonight.